-The Program in Public Health is located in the Stony Brook University Health Sciences Center at Stony Brook Medicine, the only academic health sciences center on Long Island.
-The Health Sciences Center includes the Schools of Medicine, Nursing, Dental Medicine, Social Welfare, Health Technology and Management, and Pharmacy and Pharmaceutical Sciences in addition to the Stony Brook University Hospital.
-Together, they generate collaborative research and practice-based innovations that have contributed to an improved quality of life for many individuals and communities.
-Stony Brook Medicine is also a partner in scientific research with the Brookhaven National Laboratory, Mount Sinai Health System and has expanded to include Stony Brook Southampton.
+The PPH is located in the Stony Brook University Health Sciences Center at Stony Brook Medicine, the only academic health sciences center on Long Island.
+The Health Sciences Center includes the Schools of Medicine, Nursing, Dental Medicine, Social Welfare, and Health Technology and Management, in addition to the Stony Brook University Hospital.
+Together, we generate collaborative research and practice-based innovations that have contributed to an improved quality of life for many individuals and communities.
+Stony Brook Medicine also is a partner in scientific research with the Brookhaven National Laboratory, Mount Sinai Health System and has expanded to include Stony Brook Southampton.

 A unique feature of Stony Brook Medicine is its emphasis on multidisciplinary education and research combined with community service.
-The Program in Public Health shares this emphasis.
+The PPH shares this emphasis.
 The Program's educational, service, and research initiatives emphasize an ecological understanding of health promotion and disease prevention.
 In keeping with this orientation, our Program draws its faculty from many disciplines representing the clinical, social, and behavioral sciences, as well as the humanities.
-We believe our graduates have the skills to design, implement, and evaluate programs for public health improvements that are evidence-based and to translate research into beneficial programs and policies.
+We believe our graduates have the skills to design, implement, and evaluate programs for population health improvements in a variety of settings, to inform and use evidence-based interventions and to translate research into beneficial programs and policies.

-The Program in Public Health offers a stimulating learning environment for full- and part-time students in our Advanced Graduate Certificates, MPH and joint-degrees, and PhD programs.
+The PPH offers a stimulating learning environment for fulland part-time students in our Advanced Graduate Certificates, MPH and joint-degrees, MHA, MS, and PhD programs.

 Our students are inquisitive and passionate about making a difference in public health.
 We seek applicants to our programs who are academically competitive and likely to be successful in a rigorous and professional graduate program.